znapy/exercises-aws/README.md

 I know about [boto3 module](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for python, but I don't want to install python3-pip for it, so I will use aws-cli and some code from pycognito for this module.

-The automated module instructions are in the files *moduleX.py*.
+The automated module instructions are in the files *moduleX.py* and the common scenarion in the *start.py*.
+You can re-run script as many times as you want - this may be necessary when parsing errors.

 ### Additional sources copied to this repository